-If the previous steps are done correctly, the oscilloscope should auto-recognize the digital inputs on channels D0, D1 and D2.
+If the previous steps are done correctly, the MSO should auto-recognize the digital inputs on channels D0, D1 and D2.
 Three waveforms (two straight and one square) should appear similar to those shown in Figure 8 below.

 Note: press the SW1 switch on the Tiva LaunchPad to generate the waveforms in Figure 8(b).